-I’m a third‑year B.Sc.
-Natural Sciences student (Computer Science & Math) at the University of Calgary and a current Power Platform Intern at Intelbyte.
-My daily focus is on building production‑ready Power Apps and Automate flows for enterprise clients.
+I’m a fourth‑year B.Sc.
+Natural Sciences student (Computer Science & Math) at the University of Calgary and a former Power Platform Intern at Intelbyte.
+I’ve delivered production apps and automations for enterprise clients, with a focus on reliability, ALM/SDLC, and cross-functional delivery.

 Developed a camera vision system using AI in Python to detect and track targets in real-time.
 Leveraged OpenCV libraries and simulated Lidar data to enhance tracking accuracy and responsiveness.